-In many areas with low beaver populations, problematic beavers can be live trapped and relocated to suitable habitat away from human development.
-This is allows for resolution of the problem and allows beavers to create valuable wetland ecosystems in areas where they are needed.
+In many areas with low beaver populations, beavers in conflict with humans can be live trapped and relocated to suitable habitat away from human development.
+This allows for resolution of the problem and allows beavers to create valuable wetland ecosystems in areas where they are needed.
 There are many successful beaver relocation programs in the U.S., such as the Methow Beaver Program in WA, the Lands Council Beaver Solution in WA, and Wildlife 2000 in Colorado.

 In areas where beaver populations are higher, beaver relocation may not be legal.
 In these areas managing beavers with water control devices and other nonlethal means is the most effective management method as they can successfully resolve beaver-human conflicts without losing the many ecological and water storage benefits of beavers.

 In situations where human development has severely encroached upon historic floodplains, beaver trapping is sometimes the only feasible solution.
 However, most human-beaver conflicts are better managed with flow devices.